lis-epfl/multi_agent_pkgs/README.md

 These are the potential structural improvements:
 * The `jps3d` package should be integrated in the `path_finding_util` package.

+These are the potential parametric improvements:
+* Tuning the parameters for speed modulation to go faster in free environments.

 ## References
 <a id="1">[1]</a>
 Toumieh, C. and Lambert, A., 2022.
 Voxel-grid based convex decomposition of 3d space for safe corridor generation.
 Journal of Intelligent & Robotic Systems, 105(4), p.87.